monopole/snt/basics/namespaces.md

 [namespace]: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces

-Command blocks that follow create pods, services, replicasets, ingress points, etc.  These resources exist in a [namespace].
+Command blocks that follow create the pods, services, replicasets, ingress points, etc, that comprise a cluster app.
+These resources exist in a [namespace].

 A command like `kubectl delete pod shoeShopServer` or the more dramatic `kubectl delete pods --all`